SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 }
 ```

-Credentials are conveyed in the Authorization header, 'username:password' encoded in base64, for example: `Authorization: Basic bXl1c2VyOm15cGFzcw==`
+Credentials are conveyed in the Authorization header of the REST request with 'username:password' encoded in base64, for example: `Authorization: Basic bXl1c2VyOm15cGFzcw==`

 ##### Client Certificate authentication

 Here the Username is derived from the Common Name (CN) used in the TLS Client Certificate signed by a Certificate Authority that is also trusted by the broker.
-This Username must be also provisioned in the broker.
+This Username must be also provisioned in the broker and it shall be ensured that Client Certificate authentication is enabled.

 Refer to a [step-by-step configuration guide for PubSub+ Cloud](https://docs.solace.com/Cloud/ght_client_certs.htm?Highlight=Client%20Certificate%20authentication) or the [detailed general configuration guide in Solace documentation](https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Authentication.htm#Client-Cert).